Tonkatsu. Juicy deep-fried pork cutlet coated in panko breadcrumbs served with a tangy tonkatsu sauce. Ready in 30 minutes!

 Instructions

-- Cut slits into the layer of fat that surrounds your pork loin.
+- First make small slits into the layer of fat that surrounds the pork loin to prevent it from curling when it fries.
 No need to cut slits into the non-fat portion.

 - If your loins are thicker than 1 cm, tenderize with a meat mallet or with the back and side of your knife.